gnitargetnisid/arnds/README.md

-### arnds
+# arnds
-ARNDS [Automatic Reasoning Natural Deduction Solver] is an interactive proof assistant for first order logic.
-Proofs are established using natural deduction.
+ARNDS [Automatic Reasoning Natural Deduction Solver] is an interactive natural deduction proof assistant for first order logic.
+This implementation is done for the purposes of the student project on the subject of Automatic Reasoning for the Faculty of Mathematics at University of Belgrade.

-* Implemented in C++17 *

 ## Description
 ARNDS uses a natural deduction tree which contains premises and formulas.
 This tree is modified by the user either by adding new premises or deriving previous ones into formulas which extend the tree further.
 ARNDS supports automatic removal/elimination of all viable premises when the appropriate rules are applied.